WebOrigami/docs/content/language/tutorial.md

 </clipboard-copy>

 Then run `npm install` to install Origami.
+If you'd like to understand how the `build` and `start` scripts work, you can read about those [standard incantations](/cli/incantations.html).

 Finally, create an empty `src` folder and a `markdown` folder with a couple of markdown files in it.
 The `markdown` folder can be at the project's top level, or can go inside the `src` folder — the instructions below work the same either way.